Parsing JSON lines

 Steps:

-• Add the mapping of your tool's output to one of secator's Output types.
+• Add an output_map to map your tool's output to one of secator's Output types.

 Example: